 What is the Master of Applied Computer Science (MACS) Program?

 The MACS program is a course-based Masters (full-time) completed over a period of a 16 months or 2 years of full-time study.
 It is open to students with an undergraduate major in Computer Science, or the equivalent combination of courses.
-Students have flexibility to select from numerous elective courses to design a Master’s program that meets their professional interests and aspirations.
+Students will take courses from a number of computer science sub-disciplines so they will be prepared to work in a variety of professional roles.
 Students will also have the option to complete an elective, project-based course in a workplace environment or a co-operative education option.
 The Department also offers a thesis- based, research-intensive Master’s in Computer Science.

 Why Computer Science at StFX?